BlackPeter13/fixedcoin/README.md

 ## 🖥️ Ubuntu Server 22.04 Node Setup

-Complete guide to run a FixedCoin node on Ubuntu Server 22.04.
+Complete step-by-step guide to install and run a FixedCoin node on Ubuntu Server 22.04.

 ### Prerequisites